grokstream/coding-challenge/README.md

 # Grok javascript coding-challenge

 Sum all prime numbers from 0 to 10,000.
-To do this sum, use the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
-Just looping through each number will not be adequate.

 Create a graph using any charting library you would like.
 For the x,y labels: x should be the prime number, y should be the cumlative sum of prime numbers including that number.
 For example: